bonomani/dns_fping/README.md

 ![image](https://user-images.githubusercontent.com/8841264/169885468-89c66d9f-21b9-4be8-b0bb-e758f8210778.png)

 And just for the info:
-fping is used in Xymon with a list of all hostnames as arguments (limit?)
-- fping -Ae www.ubi-network.ch www.ubiquitous-network.ch www.raku.org ...
+- Xymon send to the ping command a list of all ips (only ips, even for 0.0.0.0 entries) via stdin
+- the ping seems not to be used for dns resolution (done before)
+- echo "www.ubi-network.ch" | dns_fping